How Much Do Window Cleaners Charge?

 Here are some examples:

-• Style of Windows - Complex window designs or hard-to-reach windows, such as skylights or large panes found in conservatories, will take longer and cost more to clean.
-Window accessibility and size of glass will both influence the time and effort required.
+• Style of Windows - Complex window designs or hard-to-reach windows, such as skylights or large panes found in a conservatory roof, will take longer and cost more to clean.
+Window accessibility and the size of the area will both influence the time and effort required.

-• Frequency of Cleaning - One-off or first-time cleans may come with a higher price point due to the built-up dirt that may require extra work.
-Regular cleaning plans will usually come with a lower overall cost.
+• Frequency of Cleaning - One off or first-time cleans may come with a higher price point due to the built-up dirt that may require extra work or additional services.
+Regular cleaning plans and customers that return all year round, will usually come with a lower overall cost.

 • Location - Window cleaning rates do vary across the UK, so your location will affect the price you pay.
 Higher prices are seen in London and the South East due to higher labour costs.